Measurement, Evaluation, And Ethics In Research – qnt575 (2 credits)

 Qualitative Research in Education

-Examine the role of problem formulation in qualitative research.
+- Examine the role of problem formulation in qualitative research.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.